 I was raised Methodist as a young child, although I’m not sure that much of anything about that upbringing sunk in or stuck with me.
-I didn’t like church, didn’t want to be there, didn’t remember any of it and then went for many years without darkening the doorway of any church.
+I didn’t like church, didn’t want to be there, didn’t remember any of it, and then went for many years without darkening any church doorway.
 However, looking back now, I’m still very grateful that my mom “dragged” me to church.

-Then at about age 35, I got divorced; this was a difficult time for me.
-It was at this time also that I also started drinking alcohol (I got a late start on it).
+Then at about age 35, I got divorced; that was a difficult time for me.
+It was also at that time that I started drinking alcohol (I got a late start on it).
 Little did I know where that would lead.
-It was also at this time that while I was driving home from work one day, suddenly out of the blue, I felt a “desire” to turn into this church parking lot and get some information.
-I had no clue what the church was; it just happened to be on my way to and from work, and I had driven by it literally hundreds of times without even noticing it.
+Then while I was driving home from work one day, suddenly, out of the blue, I felt a “desire” to turn into this church parking lot and get some information.
+I had no clue what the church was; it just happened to be on my way to and from work, and I had driven by it hundreds of times without even noticing it.
 Even looking back now on this incident, there is no other way to describe what happened other than to say it was simply a “hey, let’s turn in there” desire that came suddenly and without any prior warning.
 I certainly don’t take any credit for it.

-So, after getting some information, I decided to attend church there a few times and “just see what it’s about” and “who knows, maybe I’ll meet a nice church girl” also (I’m being very honest here).
-I came to understand and more importantly realize that there IS a God – and I also came to believe in Christ.
+So, after getting some information, I decided to attend church there a few times and “just see what it’s about” and “who knows, maybe I’ll meet a nice church girl” also.
+I came to understand and realize that there IS a God – and I also came to believe in Christ.
 I’m very thankful to Pastor Darryl DelHousaye for his ability to explain difficult topics that had prior caused me to stay far away from “religion.”
-After all, I was a scientist needing facts and proof, and all this “God” stuff was just made up nonsense, or so I had thought.
+After all, I was a scientist needing facts and proof, and all this “God” stuff was just made-up nonsense, or so I had thought.

-Then came a move to a different city, and finally the addiction took over and things went downhill pretty quickly from that point.
-I sunk pretty low with depression, anxiety, another divorce, etc.… Luckily for me, I never even once touched hard drugs, or it probably would have been all over for me.
-Alcohol, though, is more insidious and sneakier/silent, but it is nonetheless just as dangerous and destructive in its end result.
+Then came a move to a different city, and finally, the addiction took over, and things went downhill pretty quickly from that point.
+I sunk pretty low with depression, anxiety, another divorce, etc. Luckily for me, I never even once touched hard drugs, or it probably would have been all over for me.
+However, alcohol is more insidious and sneakier/silent, but it is nonetheless just as dangerous and destructive in its end result.